f1n3g4n/Django-project-on-Linux/README.md

 2. We run it with VS Code `code .`

 ### 4- Creating the app
-Now we will create the app
+Now we must create the application from the VS Code terminal

 ```bash
 python3 manage.py startapp app_name